minrk/envreport/README.md

-# envdiffer: why doesn't it work anymore??
+# envreport: why doesn't it work anymore??

 Prepare reports on environments and report the differences between two environments.

-First and foremost, envdiffer produces a report on an environment in a diffable format.
+First and foremost, envreport produces a report on an environment in a diffable format.

 Inspired by [pyenvdiff](https://github.com/jnmclarty/pyenvdiff-lib), which appears to have gone unmaintained.